Khan/perseus/.changeset/lazy-horses-live.md

 ---
-"@khanacademy/math-input": patch
+"@khanacademy/math-input": major
 ---

-Type safety changes
+Type safety changes that touch our external exports.
+These are breaking changes to any consumers of the Key data and types.